-On moving to the 50/50 section, any existing contributions to:
+On moving to the 50/50 section, any extra pension contributions that the member continues to pay including:

-- an AVC/SCAVC - an APC to purchase an amount of pension 'lost' due to a trade dispute or due to a period of authorised leave of absence or period of unpaid additional maternity or adoption leave or unpaid shared parental leave where the member is paying the full cost of the APC
+- AVC/SCAVC

+- APC

+- SCAPC

+- Additional Regular Contributions (ARC)

+- contributions to buy added years

-- a SCAPC to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity or adoption leave or unpaid shared parental leave - an Additional Regular Contribution (ARC), added years, Preston part-time buy-back, or Additional Survivor Benefit Contribution (ASBC) contract / arrangement in force before 1 April 2014 - see section 16 are not reduced to half rate.
-The contributions under such contracts / arrangements continue to be paid in full, ie the full percentage rate or flat rate sum due under the relevant contract / arrangement.
+- Preston part-time buy-back, or

+contributions to an Additional Survivor Benefit Contribution (ASBC) contract / arrangement in force before 1 April 2014 (see section 16)

+are not reduced to half rate.
+The contributions under such contracts / arrangements continue to be paid in full.
+The member continues to pay the full percentage rate or flat rate sum due under the relevant contract / arrangement.